Jarvis-Consulting-Group/jarvis_data_eng-En4zo/linux_sql/README.md

 - *host_usage.sh:*
   - The usage of host_usage.sh is to collect server usage data and then inserts the data into the psql database.\
     The script contains five input variables, psql_host, psql_port, db_name, psql_user, psql_password.\
-    The script fist check the number sof the input arguments, then it collect the usage of hardware information\
+    The script fist check the number of the input arguments, then it collect the usage of hardware information\
     "timestamp", host_id, memory_free, cpu_idle, cpu_kernel, disk_io, disk_available and insert the usage specification\
     into the psql database.
 - *crontab:*